What to see and do? Inverness, the Isle of Skye, Isle of Raasay and Lochalsh make incredible holiday destinations!

-OldByreSkye is a photographic gallery and café.
-Our gallery specialises in original images of Skye and the Highlands, as well as a selection from the Arctic and Antarctic regions.
+OldByreSkye specialises in original photographic images of Skye and the Highlands, as well as a selection from the Arctic and Antarctic regions.
 In the cafe you can enjoy a light lunch of perhaps slowly roasted hot meat on a home-baked roll, freshly prepared soup, or some Scottish cheeses.
-Indulge yourself with one of our home-made cakes!
-WiFi is available too.
+Indulge yourself with one of our home-made cakes and WiFi is available too.

-What to do and see in Portree …
+What to see and do in Portree …

-Portree is the main town on the Isle of Skye.
-There is a large supermarket on Dunvegan Road with a smaller store in the town centre.
-There are numerous eateries catering to all budgets and local craft shops adorn the streets in the town centre.
+Portree is the main town on the Isle of Skye and has two supermarkets, a large supermarket on Dunvegan Road with a smaller store in the town centre.
+Numerous eateries catering to all budgets and local craft shops adorn the streets in the town centre.
 Essentials such as petrol stations, banks, doctor’s surgery and small hospital can be found here too.
 The leisure centre with swimming pool and local library is at Portree High School.

 The harbour is very picturesque with its brightly painted houses and makes for an excellent backdrop.
 Wander around The Lump where the Isle of Skye Highland Games take place as well as small music festivals.
 With views over the bays and towards the Cuillin, it is a great place to relax whilst in town.
 There are also lovely walks along the coastline at Scorrybreac taking you to the Wishing Well and offering excellent views over the bay and towards the Isle of Raasay.

-The Isle of Skye Highland Games are held in Portree each year generally on the first Wednesday in August.
-This year they will be held on Wednesday 8th August 2018.
-The main events are held on The Lump with the whole town joining in the festivities.
+The Isle of Skye Highland Games are held in Portree each year generally on the first Wednesday in August, this year they are being held on Wednesday 8th August.
+The Lump hosts the main events with the whole town joining in the festivities.
 (Please note this does mean that some local businesses will be closed.)

-Other local events include the Skye Agricultural Show held in Portree, usually towards the beginning of the August, The Skye Live Festival at The Lump, Skye Sportif Cycle Road Races and The Isle of Skye Half Marathon.
+Other local events include the Skye Agricultural Show, usually held towards the beginning of the August, The Skye Live Festival at The Lump, Skye Sportif Cycle Road Races and The Isle of Skye Half Marathon.